PetrovEvgenyS/terraform/README.md

 - install_terraform_almalinux.sh - script for installing terraform on almalinux.

 ## terraform_kvm/single
-- Configuration for installing and configuring a single VM node.
+- Configuration for installing and configuring a single VM node on a KVM/QEMU hypervisor.